5 Psychological Traps to Avoid in Negotiation

 Strategies for Avoiding Escalation of Commitment in Negotiation

-4. Overconfidence Bias
+Enquire Now4.
+Overconfidence Bias

 Examples of Overconfidence Bias in Negotiation

-For example, a negotiator who believes they have the upper hand in a negotiation may overestimate the value of their position and make overly aggressive demands, which can ultimately lead to a breakdown in the negotiation.
+For instance, a negotiator who believes they have the upper hand in a negotiation may overestimate the value of their position and make overly aggressive demands, which can ultimately lead to a breakdown in the negotiation.

 Another example could be a negotiator who is overly confident in their ability to read the other party's intentions or predict their next move.
 This can lead to negotiators being blindsided by unexpected developments or misreading the other party's signals.